 PROTECTION by following agreed procedures for identifying, monitoring and reporting cases, or suspected cases, of abuse; protecting children from unsuitable people.

-SUPPORT to victims of abuse and to staff in identifying signs and symptoms of abuse.
+SUPPORT to victims and alleged perpetrators of abuse and to staff in identifying signs and symptoms of abuse.

 6. Aims: